-If we leave the EU without an agreement on 29 March 2019, UK businesses will have to apply customs, excise and VAT procedures to goods traded with the EU, in the same way that already applies for goods traded outside of the EU.
+If we leave the EU without an agreement on 29 March 2019 (postponed to 31 January 2020), UK businesses will have to apply customs, excise and VAT procedures to goods traded with the EU, in the same way that already applies for goods traded outside of the EU.
 Trading partners in the EUwill also have to apply customs, excise and VAT procedures to goods received from the UK, in the same way that they do for goods received from outside of the EU.

 We have designed this step-by-step guide to help businesses understand the key actions UK business will need to carry out in order to continue trading with EUbusinesses in the event that the UK leaves the EU without an agreement.